Expensive months of giving

 I noticed a lot of guilt in my own gift giving – I often OVER give because I feel like only giving someone one thing, or just a small thing isn’t good enough.
 I don’t enjoy feeling like I’m being cheap (especially with family) or stingy, so I give more than is probably necessary and deprive myself to balance this out in the meantime.

 Feelings of guilt often stem from an unconscious desire to please people and be accepted by others.
 It’s an historical need to be part of “the tribe” and not be left behind.

 I’m now trying to be conscious of how much I spend, and telling myself its ok to only give a card sometimes (like for wedding anniversaries), especially with Christmas coming up.

 Remember what they say on planes – put your own oxygen mask on first before helping others.
 I.e. if you don’t have enough for yourself, don’t give what you do have away to others first – even your kids.

 Christmas is another expensive time for everyone in general.
 There’s gift buying, tree dressing, extra food and apparently everyone is also in need of a new sofa or table if the furniture adverts are to be believed.
 I didn’t always have cash ready for Christmas because I was usually in denial about it coming.
 1st of December came around (like it does every year amazingly) and I used to have a mad scramble for the money to pay for gifts (or use a credit card).

 January is then ALWAYS a loooooooooooong month, because not only did I overspend and run out of money before the next payday, but I was always miserable in January because nothing fun was going on (not that I could have afforded to go out anyway!).
 I think January blues is quite common on a universal level, but not having money and paying back credit cards makes it even worse.

-I’d love to hear what you do – feel free to come over to my new facebook group and share!
+I’d love to hear about it!
+Feel free to come over to my facebook group and share with us….